ewang098/gaming-dashboard-playground/README.md

 - add unit tests

 ## New Pages
-- add kenshi page with first being longest reach for each weapon type (make sure data itself is in javascript for easy maintenance)
+- add kenshi page with first being longest reach for each weapon type (data in json)
+- kenshi page for mods? is there an api we can hit to retrieve details from mods in steam workshop?
 - add battle brothers page (quick ref on accuracy bonuses - i.e. spear, sword, polearm)
+- battle brothers - nexus mods api?